GoogleCloudPlatform/terraform-google-alloy-db/README.md

 ## Usage

 - Functional examples are included in the [examples](./examples/) directory.
-- If you want to create a cluster with failover replica and manage lifecycle of primary and secondary instance clusters lifecycle using this module, follow example in [simple_example](./examples/simple_example/).
+- If you want to create a cluster with failover replicas and manage complete lifecycle (including failover and switchover) of primary and DR clusters using this module, follow the example in [simple_example](./examples/simple_example/) folder.
 - If you are planning to create cluster/instance with private service connect follow example in [private_service_connect](./examples/example_with_private_service_connect/).